HICP at constant tax rates

 The Harmonised Index of Consumer Prices at constant tax rates (HICP-CT) is a variant of the HICP that measures inflation without the impact of changes in taxes on products, such as value added tax (VAT), excise duties, etc. It thus aims to assess the contribution to inflation of changes in taxes on products.
 This article analyses HICP-CT data for the European Union (EU) and outlines the methodology underlying these statistics.

-Figure 1 shows euro area HICP and HICP-CT December annual rates (% change of the index value in December of the observation year y compared to December of the previous year y-1) from 2003 to 2017, since HICP-CT is calculated by keeping the tax rates from the previous year’s December constant.
-In the event of a tax change, the difference between HICP and HICP-CT rates indicates its effect on prices, assuming that the full tax change is passed on to the consumer instantaneously.
+Figure 1 shows euro area HICP and HICP-CT December annual rates (% change of the index value in December of the observation year y compared to December of the previous year y-1) from 2004 to 2019.
+Since HICP-CT is calculated by keeping the tax rates from the previous year’s December constant, in the event of a tax change, the difference between HICP and HICP-CT rates indicates its effect on prices, assuming that the full tax change is passed on to the consumer instantaneously.
 Consequently, if HICP rates are higher than HICP-CT rates it would mean that, overall, taxes on products have increased.
-Conversely, HICP rates that are lower than HICP-CT rates would imply, on average, a decrease in taxes on products (see Limitations).
+Conversely, HICP rates that are lower than HICP-CT rates would imply, on average, a decrease in taxes on products (see "Limitations" under section Data sources and availability).

 Trends in the euro area